LiteCore/framework/STANDARD.md

 ## Code Compliance

- - PHP code must comply with minimum PHP 5.6+ E_STRICT.
+ - PHP code must comply with PHP standards no earlier than 5.6+ E_STRICT.

  - HTML code must comply with HTML 5.

  - Style definitions must be compliant with CSS 3.

- - Any use of JavaScript should honor the jQuery framework.
+ - Any use of JavaScript should honour the jQuery framework.

 ## Character Encoding